Build high-quality genes and clone into a vector, hands-free, on your benchtop

-A Loading Map is included with each kit that provides step-by-step instruction for each of the components.
-These Maps and the related manuals can also be found within the Documentation
+Follow the instructions with each kit that provides step-by-step instruction for each of the components.

 A capacity of up to 32 custom genes of 400 bp to 1.8 kb can be assembled on the BioXp™ System.
 DNA fragments provided in 45 µl of TE and are ready for cloning, off-line sequencing and further assembly into larger constructs.
 Additional genomic applications are in development and will work with the existing hardware on the system.

 The overall cloning efficiency of full-length pUCGA 1.0 clones is 83%.
 Additionally, as expected, highest cloning efficiencies (>90%) are observed for the smallest DNA fragments (<900 bp).
 The total cloning efficiency (CE) for full-length inserts was calculated using the following formula:CE (%) = (Number of white colonies/Total number of colonies) × (Number of full insert colonies/Total number of colonies) × 100.

 The BioXp™ system provides consistent results across a range of DNA sequences.
 In this data, BioXp™ Tiles were assembled across a wide size range and %GC content of approximately 400 bp to 1.8 kb. and 40 – 60% GC.